Bruno-Grosso/Simple-Logistic-System/valhalla_map/README.md

 ## How to Run

 1. **Prerequisites:**
-   - Ensure the .pbf map file of your region is placed inside this folder.
+   - Ensure the .pbf map file is placed inside this folder.

 2. **Configuration and Build:**
    The `setup_valhalla.sh` script automatically manages container creation and map data processing.